AyrA/CommandoCheatTool/docs/Levels.md

 Walk to the right until you can go up the first tree.
 Go to the left to get the gauss pistol.
 Then continue to the right until you find your support character.
-Be careful, there's barbed wire on one branch.
+Be careful, there's barbed wire on one branch that's difficult to avoid.
 Continue heading to the right until your support falls off a bridge.
 Going further to the right you have to deal with a boss fight.
 A tank will fire shells at you that you have to dodge, then a person peeks out on the top and fires his machine gun at you.
-When you hit that person with any gun the cycle repeats.
+When you hit that person with your gun the cycle repeats.
-After 3 cycles the tank explodes and you can go down through the hole that the exploding tank made.
+After 3 cycles the tank explodes and you can go down through the hole that the explosion made.
 Go to the left to get your support character, then go to the right to end the level.

 Note: In the first cycle the tank fires 3 shells, then with each cycle it increases by one.